bdefore/bdefore.github.io/resume/index.md

 #### Namely (2020-2021)

 Staff Frontend Software Engineer.
 Mentored a small team of engineers focused on React-based design system.
 Accelerated time-to-release by simplifying and renovating infrastructure and deployment flows.
-Retired legacy code by turned abandoned test suites green first.
+Retired legacy code by turning abandoned test suites green first.
 Wrote some new features too.

 #### Bizly (2019)